Zeyi-Lin/HivisionIDPhotos/docs/api_EN.md

 The logic of the `Generate ID Photo` API is to send an RGB image and output a standard ID photo and a high-definition ID photo:

-- **High-definition ID Photo**: The ID photo created based on the aspect ratio of `size`, with the filename being `output_image_dir` with the `_hd` suffix added.
+- **High-Definition ID Photo**: An ID photo created based on the aspect ratio of `size`, with the filename being `output_image_dir` plus `_hd` suffix.
-- **Standard ID Photo**: The size is equal to `size`, scaled from the high-definition ID photo, with the filename being `output_image_dir`.
+- **Standard ID Photo**: Size equals to `size`, scaled down from the high-definition ID photo, with the filename `output_image_dir`.

 It is important to note that both generated photos are transparent (RGBA four-channel images).
-To generate a complete ID photo, the following `Add Background Color` API is needed.
+To generate a complete ID photo, you will also need the `Add Background Color` API below.

 > Q: Why is it designed this way?
-> A: Because in actual products, users often switch background colors to preview effects frequently.
-Providing a transparent background image allows for a better experience with color composition done by frontend JS code.
+> A: Because in actual products, users often switch background color previews frequently.
+Providing a transparent background image for the frontend JS code to synthesize colors is a better user experience.

 ### 2. Add Background Color

 API Name: `add_background`

-The logic of the `Add Background Color` API is to send an RGBA image and add a background color based on `color`, resulting in a JPG image.
+The logic of the `Add Background Color` API is to send an RGBA image and add a background color based on `color`, synthesizing a JPG image.

-### 3. Generate Six-Inch Layout Photo
+### 3. Generate 6-inch Layout Photo

 API Name: `generate_layout_photos`

-The logic of the `Generate Six-Inch Layout Photo` API is to send an RGB image (typically the ID photo after adding background color) and arrange the photos based on `size`, resulting in a six-inch layout photo.
+The logic of the `Generate 6-inch Layout Photo` API is to send an RGB image (generally the ID photo after adding background color), arrange the photos based on `size`, and then generate a 6-inch layout photo.

 ### 4. Human Matting

 API Name: `human_matting`

-The logic of the `Human Matting` API is to send an RGB image and output a standard matting portrait and a high-definition matting portrait (with no background fill).
+The logic of the `Human Matting` API is to send an RGB image and output a standard matting portrait and a high-definition matting portrait (without any background filling).

 <br>

 ## cURL Request Examples

-cURL is a command-line tool for transferring data using various network protocols.
-Below are examples of using cURL to call these APIs.
+cURL is a command-line tool used to transfer data with various network protocols.
+Below are examples of calling these APIs using cURL.

 ### 1. Generate ID Photo (Transparent Background)